 Most locals earn their living in tourism, driving tricycles, trading, as guides or working in agriculture and fish farming.
 They don’t have a luxurious life, and they don’t enjoy maximum comfort, but they are fortunate enough to live in such colorful and beautiful realms, so you will always see them with a smile on their faces.
 If you want to communicate more with them, you must know that although the official language is Filipino, most of them also know English at a medium level, so you don’t have to worry too much about the dialogue.

 El Nido is a small and poorly developed city, but extremely agitated and cheerful.
 From the early hours, locals and tourists begin to move on the narrow and dusty streets.
-Children run and play with everything they find at hand; Several times, I surprised them throwing their shoes off their legs, and assumed it was an inside game whose rules are known only to them.
+Children run and play with everything they find at hand; Several times, I saw them throwing their shoes off their legs, and assumed it was an inside game whose rules are known only to them.
 There are also plenty of dogs and cats, but I suggest you do not try touching them too much because they are not properly cared for.
 It would be good, though, to give them some food because for most of them you could count their ribs easily, unfortunately 🙁

 Where to stay: